Havering Residents Association

 Havering Residents Association (HRA) is a group of residents' associations and registered political party in London, England.
-It is active in the London Borough of Havering and as of 2023 forms a 21-councillor group on Havering London Borough Council.
-At the 2022 London borough council elections they were the largest party on Havering Council, largest elected residents group in London, and the fourth largest political party represented on all London borough councils.
-Not all residents groups in Havering are affiliated with the HRA, usually indicating this by standing as 'independent resident' candidates.
-In 2014 eight members of the Havering Residents Association group split off to form the East Havering Residents Group.
+It is active in the London Borough of Havering.
+As of 2026, it forms the eleven-councillor opposition group of Havering London Borough Council.
+At the 2026 elections it was the largest elected residents group in London.
+Not all associations in Havering are affiliated with the HRA, usually indicating this by standing as "Independent Residents Association" candidates.
+The Harold Wood Hill Park Residents Association was part of the HRA until 2019.
+The HRA has its origins in ratepayers' associations that became active in the early 20th century, including the Hornchurch Ratepayers' Association that was founded on 16 March 1900 and Upminster and Cranham Ratepayers' Association that was founded on 4 January 1906.